What are the top 10 things to know about the meeting of creditors?

 The 341 meeting is presided over by the bankruptcy trustee that was appointed in the case.
 The meeting is an opportunity for the bankruptcy trustee and creditors to question the debtor under oath regarding their assets, liabilities, and other matters that pertain to their bankruptcy case.

-A meeting of creditors is not convened for creditors to pressure individuals that filed bankruptcy, or embarrass them.
+A meeting of creditors is not an opportunity for creditors to pressure individuals that filed bankruptcy, or embarrass them.

-341 meetings are held in a meeting room, not in a courtroom.
+341 meetings are held in a meeting room or a courtroom.
 When the case is called, the bankruptcy trustee will place the debtor under oath, and ask to see a photo ID and documentation of the debtor’s social security number.

 The bankruptcy trustee will then ask a series of questions to confirm the accuracy of the documents filed with the court.
-The trustee will determine whether there are any assets that are not protected through exemptions, and whether there are issues relevant to the administration of the estate.
+The trustee will try to determine whether there are any assets that are not protected through exemptions.
+The trustee will also try to identify other issues relevant to the administration of the estate.

 As with all matters affecting a bankruptcy case, the 341 meeting of creditors is important to bankruptcy attorneys and their clients, and should be approached with care.